saturnlighting/literature-review/README.md

-In a review of forty two quantitative studies that estimated association between neighbourhood build environment and active travel in older adults, Cerin et al. (2017) observed positive association with availability of street lights.
+In a review of forty two quantitative studies that estimated association between neighbourhood build environment and active travel in older adults, Cerin et al. (2017) observed positive associations with availability of street lights.

 Using self-reported commuting data, Lin Yang et al. (2017) found that